Look at Me Now (Chris Brown song): Critical reception

 Jon Caramanica of The New York Times gave "Look at Me Now" a positive review, praising Diplo and Afrojack's "fabulous, insidiously catchy production" and wrote that the song was the highlight on F.A.M.E..
+The San Diego Union-Tribune said that “The song is just another example of Brown’s rapping prowess” with the singer “[dominating] more than just the R&B territory”.
 Tom Howard of Yahoo!
 Music wrote that the song was "the album's standout track... which benefits from some truly excellent bleepy production and a vocal savagery lacking anywhere else."
 Joanne Dorken of MTV UK called it an "uptempo dance-floor filler", also writing that it was one of the standout tracks on the album "with its unforgettable beats."
 Sean Fennessey of The Washington Post called the track a "space-age sonic bender" and wrote that it's "the most prominent of Brown's surprisingly deft, if extraneous, attempts at rap."
+According to HotNewHipHop, "'Look at Me Now' is notable for its rapid-fire verses and complex production.
+Busta Rhymes delivers one of the fastest rap verses of his career.
+The track’s success highlighted Brown’s versatility and ability to collaborate with artists from different genres".
+Billboard said that “Look At Me Now” "is a hit, sonically and lyrically.
+Diplo’s addictive beat and impressive verses from all three of the songs’ artists make the song one of Breezy’s catchiest cuts."

+XXL and Vibe stated that Busta Rhymes' verse on the song is one of the standout moments of his career.
 Ed Easton Jr. of radio station WNOW-FM called the song a "cocky and hip hop based song" and commented that Brown's ability to rap on "Look at Me Now" was not close to Lil Wayne and Busta Rhymes' level.
-Eric Henderson of Slant Magazine could not imagine why Brown would want to share the song with Lil Wayne and Busta Rhymes, stating "One alone would've been enough to point up just how little personality he exudes on his own tracks, but putting both on 'Look at Me Now' ironically renders him invisible."
+Eric Henderson of Slant Magazine shared the same point of view of Ed Easton.
 Bri LaPelusa of UR Chicago called the song "the most gangsta" track on F.A.M.E., and wrote "the abruptly homophobic/misogynistic lyrics and elementary rhyming from Busta Rhymes and Lil Wayne dampen the song's appeal."
 Chad Grischow of IGN wrote, "Brown tries his hand at rapping on the out-of-place 'Look at Me Now', and is left in the dust by Lil Wayne and, suddenly resurgent, Busta Rhymes."
-Staff members of Idolator criticized Brown for trying to sound like a second-class Soulja Boy Tell 'Em and praised Busta Rhymes' "razor sharp verse" as the song's highlight.
+Staff members of Idolator compared Brown's verse to works by Soulja Boy Tell 'Em and praised Busta Rhymes' "razor sharp verse" as the song's highlight.
+Stereogum while critiquing Brown's personal life during a review, praised his musical ability and the track, stating that "It brings me no joy to report that “Look At Me Now” is a 10".